rishadbaniya/hyperblow/ARCHITECTURE.md

 ## Connecting to **peers** and getting pieces(blocks) (through TCP)

 In order to connect to peers and start sending and receiving pieces, first of all we must make a TCP connection with the peer.
 After making TCP connection with the peer, we send something called a "Handshake" message and receive a "Handshake" response.

+## Message Flow

+Once you have received peer's ip address, you can use it to send a "Handshake" **Message**.
+The tricky part comes right here, we expect one of 11 Message Type to be sent by peer as a response to that Handshake Message, but what happens is that sometimes there is some sort of incosistency.
+It means, when we can recieve multiple Message in single packet i.e we can end up getting a very long unusual message consisting of several *Message* at the same time.
+Eg both **Handshake** and **Bitfield** in the same packet.
+We need to build some sort of mechanism to deal with this inconsistency of *Message*